Tips for Choosing the Right Ground Cover

 Ground covers fall into two groups.
 One is sun-tolerant plants.
 The other is shade-loving species.
 Sun tolerant plants vary in placement.
 Some are suitable for all day, full sun from daybreak to dusk.
 Ornamental grasses are good examples of full-sun plants.
 Some are even drought tolerant and bask away no matter what's thrown at them.
 Other sun-tolerant ground covers are fine with half-day exposure.
 That can be all morning, midday or only the afternoon and evening.

 Shade tolerant groundcover plants are more delicate.
 They don't do well with full exposure as too much direct sunlight burns their leaves and dries them out.
 Most shady groundcovers can stand full sun for a while but prefer lower direct light for most of the day.
 Using a rule of thumb, any more than a half day's sun exposure is too much for groundcovers rated as shade tolerant.
-Excellent shady groundcovers include the Hosta species.
+Excellent shady groundcovers include Hostas.

 Know Your Soil’s pH Level